 Signs of a bully dog:

-A bully dog engages in play in a very assertive manner completely unconcerned about whether the dog is interested or not even giving all the signs of “not interested”.
+- A bully dog engages in play in a very assertive manner completely unconcerned about whether the dog is interested or completely ignoring the signs of “not interested”.

 Bully dogs can be any breed.
 It’s not about breed but about behavior.

 Learning about body language will help you understand when a dog is stressed and acting like a bully and the signs of the dog who is being bullied, so you can help both dogs before a fight happens.
 When you understand body language, you will be better equipped to do what needs to be done to help your dog feel less stressed in her world thereby not wreaking havoc on other dogs giving way to the ongoing cycle of bullying.

 About the author: Jill Breitner, is a professional dog trainer, award winning author, writing articles for Dogster, The Whole Dog Journal, Animal Wellness and her own blog.
 She is also a dog body language expert, loving and living her life on the west coast of the USA.
 She is the author of Dog Decoder, a smartphone app about dog body language recommended and used by veterinarians, shelters, trainers, educators and guardians worldwide.
 It’s available in iTunes and Google play.
 Jill, is Fear Free Certified and has been teaching gentle handling/basic husbandry skills to clients dogs for 40 years.
 She helps you to be your pets advocate for a happier and stress free life.
 She also does online dog training, worldwide.
 Join Jill on her Dog Decoder Facebook page